 - the market mobility of the person or the demand that exists for these services.

 Workers have the right to make decisions that, in comparison to those that the employer makes (or has the right to make), have an insignificant or lesser influence on the workers' opportunity to make a profit or suffer a loss in doing the work.

 Independent operators have the right to make decisions that, in comparison to those that the hiring company makes (or has the right to make), have a significant influence on their opportunity to make a profit or suffer a loss in doing the work.

 Other applicable criteria

 To determine what other applicable criteria suggest about the status of the person, decision-makers consider the paired statements that follow.
-None of these statements, on its own, leads to the determination of status.
-Before making a determination, decision-makers must consider each statement in reference to all other features of the work relationship.
+None of these statements, on their own, leads to the determination of status.
+Before making a determination, decision-makers must consider each statement in reference to all other features of the working relationship.